Updated on: October 1, 2022

 - Password auditing.

 However, there are also a number of differences between the two.
-For example, Dashlane has a number of additional features that 1Password lacks, such as a virtual private network (VPN), automatic password changing, and live dark web monitoring.
+For example, Dashlane has a number of additional features that 1Password lacks, such as a virtual private network (VPN) and live dark web monitoring.
 On the other hand, 1Password includes a more robust family vault sharing feature, more vault customization options, a travel mode for international travelers, and virtual payment cards for US users.
 1Password is also cheaper than Dashlane, and it’s the only password manager on the market that lets you add an unlimited number of users under a single family plan.

 Because both are excellent password managers, I decided to compare their basic password manager features, additional protections, ease of use, customer support, and overall value to get a better idea of which one is the best in 2022.